-Potomac Interceptor Sewer Reconstruction Manhole 31 Project - Great Falls, Virginia
+Potomac Interceptor Sewer Reconstruction - Great Falls, Virginia

-Construction on the Potomac Interceptor, a major DC Water sewer line, is entering its final phase at the site near Potomac Heritage Trail in Great Falls, Virginia.
+Construction on the Potomac Interceptor, a major sewer line for the Washington region, is entering its final phase at the site near Potomac Heritage Trail in Great Falls, Virginia.
 Crews are wrapping up the final connections to the new infrastructure and soon, the area will look like its natural environment again.
 Reforestation and restoration of the trail are planned for late 2025.

 The Project Team continues to work closely with local partners including NOVA parks, and local government agencies, to ensure a smooth and successful transition as we approach the end of construction.